kachergis/website/content/publication/kachergis-2019/index.md

   tended to avoid sampling waterbirds, the least typical cluster of birds.
 These patterns suggest that children's neglect of sample diversity is unlikely to be solely due to their relative ignorance of category structure.\"
-publication: '*Proceedings of the 41st Annual Conference of the Cognitive Science Society*'
 ---